Tenure track Assistant Professorship in Native American Studies in the American Ethnic Studies Department, Kansas State University.

 Professor Yolanda Broyles-González

-Review of applications begins Friday, July 24th, 2015, and will continue until position is filled.
+Review of applications begins November 24, 2015 and will continue until position is filled.

 Kansas State University is an equal opportunity and affirmative action employer committed to assembling a diverse, broadly trained faculty and staff.
 KSU actively seeks diversity among its employees.
 In compliance with applicable laws and in furtherance of its commitment to fostering an environment that welcomes and embraces diversity, KSU does not discriminate on the basis of race, color, creed, religion, national origin, sex, disability, age, veteran status, sexual orientation, gender identity or expression, marital status or genetic information in its programs or activities, including employment.
 Kansas State University is an Equal Opportunity Employer of individuals with disabilities and protected veterans.
 Background check required.